AhmadNourelddine/furnifuture/README.md

 Here's a brief high-level overview of the tech stack the Well app uses:

-- This project uses ["ReactJs"](https://reactjs.org/) Library for the frontend.
+- This project uses [ReactJs](https://reactjs.org/) Library for the frontend.
-- For persistent storage (database), the app uses ["MongoDB"](https://www.mongodb.com/).
+- For persistent storage (database), the app uses [MongoDB](https://www.mongodb.com/).
-- This project uses ["Laravel"](https://laravel.com/) FrameWork for the backend.
+- This project uses [Laravel](https://laravel.com/) FrameWork for the backend.
-- To query and manipulate data from MongoDB, this project uses ["Jenssengers"](https://jenssegers.com/) This library extends the original Laravel classes, so it uses exactly the same methods.
+- To query and manipulate data from MongoDB, this project uses [Jenssengers](https://jenssegers.com/) This library extends the original Laravel classes, so it uses exactly the same methods.
-- For Push notification, this project uses ["Firebase Cloud Messaging"](http://firebase.google.com/) for realtime database.
+- For Push notification, this project uses [Firebase Cloud Messaging](http://firebase.google.com/) for realtime database.
-- The website uses the font ["Poppins"](https://fonts.google.com/specimen/Poppins) as its main font, and the design of the app adheres to the material design guidelines.
+- The website uses the font [Poppins](https://fonts.google.com/specimen/Poppins) as its main font, and the design of the app adheres to the material design guidelines.